watplugin/wat/changelist.md

         .e.g godot -d addons/WAT/cli.tscn -run_script="res://test/unit/mario.jump.test.gd"

+- Yields can now be used in all of the virtual methods in test

+    The test controller has been reworked into something of a state machine that can be influenced by the yielder.
+Essentially this means you can now yield in start(), pre(), post() and end() as well as test methods.
+You can also yield as many times as you like without issue!

 - Added an "Expand Failures" option

     This expands all failure-based methods (right down to their base details) while collpsing all 100% passed tests, so you